mohamuhsin/sleep-debt-calculator/README.md

 If actual sleep equals ideal sleep, log to the console that the user got the perfect amount of sleep. <br/>
 If the actual sleep is greater than the ideal sleep, log to the console that the user got more sleep than needed. <br/>
 If the actual sleep is less than the ideal sleep, log to the console that the user should get some rest. <br/>

+**#10** To make this calculator more helpful, add the hours the user is over or under their ideal sleep in each log statement in calculateSleepDebt().